johnemaddox/c-library/README.md

-# C/C++ Common Code Library
+# C Library

-This is a common code library written in C for C/C++ projects, it is linked as a static library in c-base by default.
+This is a collection of C code that I frequently use in projects.

 ## Build Commands